 As high as that figure is, it actually reflects a downward trend in drug screening.
 Why?
-Because those drug tests don’t necessarily align with the changing landscape, particularly as more and more states legalize marijuana and implement laws that protect workers who use legal drugs.
+Because those drug tests don’t necessarily align with the changing landscape, particularly as more and more states legalize marijuana and marijuana products like weed edibles, and implement laws that protect workers who use legal drugs.

 The figure is high enough to warrant knowing about the types of drug tests you could encounter.
 This is particularly true if you work in a field where drug tests still thrive, such as transportation and construction.

 Are you applying for new jobs?
 Keep reading to learn about the different types of drug tests.

 Urine Drug Test

 Urine drug tests are popular because they are cheap and readily available.
 They are also incredibly useful because as your body metabolizes anything (including drugs), it leaves the body through your urine.